 Chinese agencies or local associates now have near-monopoly control of Australia’s Chinese-language print and broadcast media and censorship of its content, and heavy influence in major online Chinese media.

 A recent study has found that when there are differences between Australia and China on matters touching national pride, sovereignty or territoriality, online Chinese-language media actually respond with both official Chinese positions and populist nationalist sentiments:

 … thereby tending to position the Chinese migrant community at odds with mainstream Australian society.

 This, the report suggests, has the potential to affect social cohesion.

 Chinese people are free to access English media, but evidence suggests many if not most students and other recent arrivals from China live mainly in the Sinosphere and tend not to.
-A filtered view of Australia and its political system and a censored view of China which Chinese language-media presents are not in our interests or those of Chinese audiences.
+A filtered view of Australia and its political system and a censored view of China, which Chinese language-media present, are not in our interests or those of Chinese audiences.

 Amplifying this influence is the inflow of very significant sums of money from China.
 This includes billions in suspicious financial transactions, or black money, which the Chinese government is trying to stop.
 But clean money or black, this money pit has become a significant factor of influence in various sectors of Australia’s economy and society.

 Whether directed at all Australians, Chinese-Australians or ethnic Chinese temporarily in Australia, this offensive, on behalf of a non-democratic party state, is a challenge to the Australian government.

 It brings Australian and Chinese national interests and values into direct contention, challenging fundamentals of our society including freedom of speech and the media and inquiry, and even our political system itself – a theme in current official Chinese discourse on Western democracy.

 And for Beijing to suggest Australian citizens of Chinese descent should unite and serve China is a direct challenge to Australian sovereignty.
 In these ways, it has clearly crossed the line.